Tools & setup

 Showcase.

 Families, administrators, sponsors, and press invited.
 Each student presents for three minutes.
 Celebrate shipped work.
-Collect mentor endorsements and project documentation for portfolios.

 Templates